Placemaking: Tools and practices

-Social Media and Placemaking
+Social media

-As society changes to accommodate new technologies, urban planners and citizens alike are attempting to utilise those technologies to enact physical change.
+As society changes to accommodate new technologies, urban planners and citizens alike are attempting to utilize those technologies to enact physical change.
 One thing that has had a massive impact on western society is the advent of digital technologies, like social media.
 Urban decision makers are increasingly attempting to plan cities based on feedback from community engagement so as to ensure the development of a durable, livable place.
 With the invention of niche social technologies, communities have shifted their engagement away from local-government-led forums and platforms, to social media groups on websites such as Facebook and Nextdoor to voice concerns, critiques and desires.
 In a sense, these new platforms have become a Third Place, in reference to Ray Oldenburg's term.

 Social media tools such as these show promise for the future of placemaking in that they are being used to reclaim, reinvigorate and activate spaces.
 These online neighborhood and event-centric groups and forums provide a convenient non-physical space for public discourse and discussion through digital networked interactions to implement change on a hyper-local level; this theory is sometimes referred to as Urban Acupuncture.
 This type of shift towards a more crowd-sourced planning method can lead to the creation of more relevant and useful and inclusive places with greater sense of place.

 Other new technologies have also been used in placemaking, such as the WiFi-based project created by D.C.
 Denison and Michael Oh at Boston's South Station and other locations around Boston.
 The project was backed by The Boston Globe.
 The Pulse of Boston used local WiFi signals to create online hyperlocal communities in five different locations around the city.